 What is considered processed meats?

-And, in order to make it safe to eat, all meat must first be prepared.
-The only difference between processing at home, or in a plant, is that it occurs on a larger scale in a plant.
+All meat must first be prepared to be safe to eat.
+The only difference between processing at home or in a plant is that it occurs on a larger scale in a plant.

 The roast beef I used in these Beef Lettuce Wraps contains organic grass-fed beef, water, salt, and black pepper.
 That’s it!

-Bottom Line: If you’ve ever cooked a roast beef at home, you’ve prepared processed meat!
+Bottom Line: If you’ve ever cooked roast beef at home, you’ve prepared processed meat!

 Roast Beef Lettuce Wraps-Tips & Ingredient Swaps

-• Choose your favorite crisp lettuce or greens.
-Romaine lettuce works well, but you could try butter lettuce, red leaf lettuce, or even collard greens to make your roast beef lettuce wraps.
+• Lettuce.
+Romaine lettuce works well, but you could try butter, red leaf, or even collard greens to make your roast beef lettuce wraps.

-• Make ’em dairy free.
-Simply omit the Greek yogurt and use extra vegan mayo, or use a dairy free unsweetened yogurt.
+• Greek yogurt, mayonnaise, and horseradish.
+This adds flavor, extra protein, and probiotics.
+To make them dairy-free,ย simply omit the Greek yogurt and use extra vegan mayo, or use a dairy-free unsweetened yogurt.

-• Apples apples, apples!
-I’m a big time honeycrisp fan, but feel free to swap ’em out with your favorite variety of apple-there are so many delicious ones to choose from!
+• Apples, apples, apples!
+I’m a big-time Honeycrisp fan but feel free to swap them out with your favorite apple variety.
+There are so many delicious ones to choose from!

-• Go green!
-With your favorite fresh herbs that is.
-I think these Roast Beef Lettuce Wraps are really tasty with thyme and dill, but you could try others as well-fresh oregano, basil, cilantro…
+• Fresh herbs!
+These roast Beef Lettuce Wraps are tasty with thyme and dill, but you could try others: fresh oregano, basil, cilantro, and more.

 Roast Beef Lettuce Wraps held in hand.